Philodendron Pink Princess Care Guide

 Watering Requirements

 Philodendron Pink Princess like to be moderately watered.
 How often you’ll need to water will change throughout the seasons when the amount of sunlight and temperature is changing.
-Before watering, you should check the top 1-2 inches of soil to feel if it is dry.

 If the soil is dry, you should water your plant.
 You should ensure that all the water has drained and that the plant isn’t sitting in any water.